 Organic Traffic Progress: Show the effects of organic traffic on the site performance and the pages that drive the most traffic

 An SEO report isn’t meant to display data that doesn’t provide value.
-Since this report is for your clients to understand your efforts through their site’s performance, it has to make sense to them.
+Since this SEO report is for your clients to understand your SEO efforts through their site’s performance, it has to make sense to them.

-The clients pay you to drive their business by identifying trends and understanding the correlation between metrics.
+The clients pay you to drive their business by identifying trends and understanding the correlation between SEO reporting metrics.
 You need to provide an informative yet precise report for them to know they are not wasting their money, keeping them from leaving.

-You might think that you want all the information possible in the report and that you can just explain it to the client when they ask, but consider the fact that clients are seeking the most value possible for their time.
+You might think that you want all the information possible in the SEO report and that you can just explain it to the client when they ask, but consider the fact that clients are seeking the most value possible for their time.
 This means they don’t want to feel like they’re in SEO 101 at every update meeting.

 You can start by identifying what the most important metrics for SEO agencies to report are.
-This is not all you will need to include in your report, nor will every client want to know all of these metrics, but this gives you a baseline of what’s really important and what’s more akin to filler.
+This is not all you will need to include in your SEO report, nor will every client want to know all of these metrics, but this gives you a baseline of what’s really important and what’s more akin to filler.

 Before you start asking the tough questions and taking stock of what your client actually wants, you can simplify your work by cutting out what you know is unnecessary.
-Like we said at the beginning, the clients aren’t SEO experts, but more importantly, they are expected to communicate your report to other people within their business.
+Like we said at the beginning, the clients aren’t SEO experts, but more importantly, they are expected to communicate your SEO report to other people within their business.
 If they can’t easily identify the information they need, how are they going to disseminate it properly?

-Rather than including every positive metric you can, or just assuming what the client will want to know about their performance values, it’s better to take the direct approach and find out directly from the client.
+Rather than including every positive metric in your initial SEO report you can, or just assuming what the client will want to know about their performance values, it’s better to take the direct approach and find out directly from the client.
 As you’re bringing them into the company, find out what they expect to see in a report in terms of positive growth.
 Clients are likely to have similar questions about your SEO agency.
 It’s important to do your own legwork while you’re onboarding and find out what they want to know most about improvements and successes.